 DOCUMENTATION: Electrical Inspector Advanced-Level Signature Card ISA-EE-4.

-TOPIC: (ISA-EE-5) Containment Electric Penetration
+TOPIC: (ISA-EE-5) Containment Electric Penetration Assemblies (EPAs)

 PURPOSE: Electrical penetration assemblies provide electrical continuity for field cables penetrating containment and maintain containment integrity.
+There are several manufacturers that supply the industry, including Conax, DG O’Brien and Viking.
 Degraded electrical penetration assemblies can adversely affect containment integrity by allowing excessive leakage from the containment under accident conditions.
 The purpose of this guide is to provide the inspector with information and references useful for the inspection of electrical penetrations in containment structures.

 COMPETENCY